 Conformis Announces First Procedure Performed Using New Actera™ Hip System

-First Actera™ procedure underscores company’s ongoing commitment to advancing joint replacement technology by leveraging its data-driven approach and surgical planning expertise

-/EIN News/ -- BILLERICA, Mass., Nov.
-29, 2022 (GLOBE NEWSWIRE) -- Conformis, Inc. (NASDAQ:CFMS), a leading medical device company that features personalized knee and hip replacement products, today announced that the first procedure with the company’s new Actera™ Hip System has been performed.
+BILLERICA, Mass., Nov.
+29, 2022 (GLOBE NEWSWIRE) -- Conformis, Inc. CFMS, a leading medical device company that features personalized knee and hip replacement products, today announced that the first procedure with the company's new Actera™ Hip System has been performed.

 Dr. William Kurtz, MD performed the hip replacement procedure at Ascension Saint Thomas Hospital in Nashville, Tennessee, using a minimally invasive direct-anterior approach.
 "The Actera hip system is a great new option for hip reconstruction surgeons," said Dr. Kurtz.
 "Conformis' addition of a tri-taper stem design enables surgeons to treat a broader range of patient anatomies and the shorter length options offer easier access to the femur while maintaining the fixation and integrity required for long term success of the implant."